 Advanced Energy Assessment

 Advanced energy assessments cover everything mentioned above, but also include a series of extra diagnostic tools to go further in depth on your home.
 These includes, but aren't limited to, a "blower door" that measures the air leakage in & out of your home from outside (and where) and combustion safety tests of gas appliances, to name a few.
-Now eligible for a $150 federal tax credit and can make someone eligible for up to $4,000 in federal rebates for home improvement!
+Now eligible for a $150 federal tax credit, can make someone eligible for up to $4,000 in federal rebates for home improvement, and can unlock Focus on Energy rebates of $450-750 when air sealing your home together with wall/attic insulation!
 Final cost after federal tax credit: $350.